yukiar/yukiar.github.io/index.md

 ## News
 * Received [the 22nd Funai Information Technology Award](https://funaifoundation.jp/grantees/awardees_up_to_now.html) from FFIT.
-* A paper has been accepted at *SEM 2023.
-S. Kadotani and Y. Arase.
-Monolingual Phrase Alignment as Parse Forest Mapping, in Proc. of the Joint Conference on Lexical and Computational Semantics (*SEM 2023), (July 2023, to appear).
+* A paper has been accepted at EMNLP 2023: R. Miyano, T. Kajiwara, Y. Arase.
+Self-Ensemble of N-best Generation Hypotheses by Lexically Constrained Decoding, in Proc. of Conference on Empirical Methods in Natural Language Processing (EMNLP 2023) (Dec.
+2023).
 * A paper has been accepted at ACL 2023.
 Yuki Arase, Han Bao, and Sho Yokoi.
-Unbalanced Optimal Transport for Unbalanced Word Alignment, in Proc. of the Annual Meeting of the Association for Computational Linguistics (ACL 2023), (July 2023, to appear).
+Unbalanced Optimal Transport for Unbalanced Word Alignment, in Proc. of the Annual Meeting of the Association for Computational Linguistics (ACL 2023), pp. 3966–3986 (July 2023).
-* Our paper, titled "CEFR-based Sentence Difficulty Annotation and Assessment," has been accepted at EMNLP 2022.
 * I have received some inquiries about our lexical substitution corpora.
 They are downloadable from the [research](./research.md) page!

 (Last update: 2023/08/22)